gbif/hosted-portals/getting-started/for-authors.md

 ## Where can you see your changes
 Your website is available online in 2 versions:

-* A test version that isn't indexed by Google and other search engines
+* A test version that isn't indexed by Google and other search engines.
+E.g. https://hp-project-name.gbif-staging.org
 * And a production version intended for the public and for search engines.
+E.g. https://hp-project-name.gbif.org or on your own domain e.g. https://tecalabif.tec

 Every commit triggers a deployment to your test environment.
 Meaning: when you save, then our servers pick up the change, then we rebuild the site and make the change available online.
 It will take a couple of minutes for your changes to be visible online.